15-466/15-466-f23-base1/NEST.md

 *Windows Note:* a pre-compiled `jam.exe` and a .bat file + .lnk to launch a VS2019 command prompt with jam in the `%PATH%` are included in the `nest-libs/windows/tools/` directory.
 The README.md in that folder explains how to use them.

+## A Word About Github Actions

+This repository is equipped with a `.github/workflows/build-workflow.yml` file that tells github that you would like it to build the code for you whenever you push code.
+This is a great way to check if things are working cross-platform and even to package releases of your game (the workflow is set up such that if you create a release through the github web UI, it will automatically build, package, and upload binaries to the release).